antimof/UxPlay/README.md

 "-vs ximagesink" or "-vs xvimagesink", to see if this fixes the problem, or "-vs vaapisink" to see if this reproduces the problem.)

-There are some reports of GStreamer problems with Intel graphics.
+There are some reports of other GStreamer problems with hardware-accelerated Intel graphics.
 One user (on Debian) solved this with "sudo apt install intel-media-va-driver-non-free".
 This is a driver for 8'th (or later) generation
 "*-lake" Intel chips, that seems to be related to VAAPI accelerated graphics.